3 Ways to Pamper Dry Hands from Regular Handwashing

 Use Gentle Hand Wash

-The simplest solution is to find a handwash that can cleanse and nourish all at once.
+The simplest solution is a moisturizing soap that can prevent dry skin.
+Find a handwash that can cleanse and nourish all at once.
 Your hands are looking for some gentle but efficient.
 Dove has come up with a handwash that ticks off all these boxes—and they’re dermatologically approved.
 Apart from washing away bad bacteria, Dove Deeply Nourishing Hand Wash is enriched with that signature ¼ moisturizing cream, nourishing your formerly soap-battered hands up to 10 layers deep.

 If you want a little something extra, Dove Nourishing Hand Wash Cucumber and Green Tea works just as hard, keeping your hands clean, smooth, healthy, as well as fragrant.
 The zippy scent has a freshness that can brighten your mood.